EspoirX/StarrySky/README.md

 - setCacheConfig(cacheConfig) Cache when playing configuration
 - giveUpAudioFocusManager() Give up audio focus management, after give up, multiple audio will be mixed together

-（All the apis in lib are called by the MusicManager.
-The static methods can be called directly.Non-static methods need to be called via MusicManager.get() .）

 3. Simple to use (play a song):

 ```java